-The Bellaire Interstate Toll Bridge crosses the Ohio River between Benwood, West Virginia and Bellaire, Ohio.
-It has been abandoned since 1991.
+The abandoned Bellaire Interstate Toll Bridge crosses the Ohio River between Bellaire, Ohio and Benwood, West Virginia.

 Designed by the J.E.
 Greiner & Company, the two-lane crossing opened on December 22, 1926 1 5 7 at a cost of $1.5 million.5 7 Taking eighteen months to erect 4 and requiring seven million tons of structural steel, the roadway deck included provisions for streetcars, although those were never put into operation.
 Only one death was reported during construction, when Fred Morning fell from a pier on the Benwood, West Virginia side to the ground below on June 12, 1926.1

 Over 7,000 automobiles and pedestrians crossed the bridge on its opening day.
 Due to the large expense undertaken on the construction of the span, a toll of a nickel was required.
 The toll remained only a nickel for the next 45 years when it was raised in 1971 to a quarter with a round trip costing 40 cents.
 The bridge began losing money in 1984 which required the toll to raise to 50 cents.1 5 7

 On July 4, 1927, a wedding took place on the span with the public invited.1 In addition, portions of the movie, Silence of the Lambs, was filmed on the bridge and in neighboring Bellaire.

 In November 1990, the Ohio Department of Transportation paid $2.1 million towards the bridge’s owners for the approach ramp from Bellaire.1 5 ODOT required the removal of the approach for the completion of an expressway.